F-Stack/f-stack/dpdk/doc/guides/prog_guide/power_man.rst

 *   **Freq get**: Get the current frequency of the specific lcore.

 *   **Freq set**: Prompt the kernel to set the frequency for the specific lcore.

+*   **Enable turbo**: Prompt the kernel to enable Turbo Boost for the specific lcore.

+*   **Disable turbo**: Prompt the kernel to disable Turbo Boost for the specific lcore.

 User Cases
 ----------